-Los Gatos Co-Ownership Disputes
+Los Gatos Partition Lawyer

 Our team of partition attorneys in Santa Clara can assist co-owners with frequently asked questions about partitions, such as:

-- What is California’s Partition of Real Property Act?
+• What is California’s Partition of Real Property Act?
 Effective January 1, 2023, California’s new partition law allows defendants to buy out the interests of the plaintiff at an appraised value.

-- How much does a partition action cost?
+• How much does a partition action cost?
 The cost of a partition action can vary widely depending on the complexity of the case.
-A typical partition action usually costs between $5,000 and $12,000, with about $8,000 being the most common cost.
+The average cost of a partition is around $20,000.
 However, difficulty locating a defendant, the motion to appoint a partition referee, delay tactics by defendants, and other issues may raise the cost of your partition action.
 An experienced partition lawyer can mitigate costs and resolve your co-ownership dispute with maximum efficiency.

-- What are the tax implications of a partition action?
+• What are the tax implications of a partition action?
 It is best to seek the advice of a tax attorney or CPA about tax issues.
 However, the most common tax issues in partitions, like other sales, can involve capital gains taxes and the potential partial or full reassessment of property taxes.

-- In a partition action, can I be reimbursed for paying more than my fair share of the down payment?
+• In a partition action, can I be reimbursed for paying more than my fair share of the down payment?
 Yes, partition actions allow for offsets whereby one co-owner claims excess payments for mortgage, taxes, insurance, improvements, repairs and other property expenses

-- What is a partition referee?
+• What is a partition referee?
 A partition referee is a neutral third party, often times a lawyer or real estate broker, who completes the sale for the co-owners under court authority.
 The referee is then paid for their services either on an hourly, flat fee, or commission basis, and is relieved by the court of their duties in the case.

 Our Los Gatos Partition Attorneys Know Santa Clara County